Be Whale Wise Guidelines

 Cetaceans live in a fragile world.
 Pollution, climate change, and other threats are taking their toll on all levels of the coastal food web.
 Many species of marine mammal, such as the endangered southern resident killer whale, are showing signs of vulnerability.
 Meanwhile, vessel traffic in our waters is steadily increasing, placing added pressures on marine animals and their habitats.
 When we get too close, we interfere with an animals’ ability to hunt, feed, communicate, socialize, rest, breed, and care for its young.
 These are critical life processes that are necessary for healthy marine wildlife populations.
 For more information on the effects of vessel traffic on whales, see our threats section.

-- DO NOT APPROACH or position your vessel closer than 100 metres, whether on water or on land. (new regulations will be enforced in spring 2018 that forbids approaching killer whales within 200 metres.
-It is illegal to position your vessel within 200 yards of killer whales in US waters).
+- DO NOT APPROACH or position your vessel closer than 100 metres, whether on water or on land.
+Do not approach killer whales (all populations) within 200 metres.

 - BE CAUTIOUS, CURTEOUS, and QUIET when around areas of known or suspected marine wildlife activity, in the water or at haul-outs and bird colonies on land; especially from May to September during breeding, nesting, and seal pupping seasons.

 - LOOK in all directions before planning your approach or departure from viewing wildlife.

 - SLOW DOWN: reduce speed to less than 7 knots when within 400 metres/yards of the nearest marine mammal to reduce your engine’s noise and wake.